MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 For more information, see the [Microsoft licensing resources](https://www.microsoft.com/licensing/default).

-**Azure spot instances:** Azure spot instances provide access to unused Azure compute capacity at discounted prices.
+**Azure spot instances**: Azure spot instances provide access to unused Azure compute capacity at discounted prices.
 By using spot instances, you can save money on workloads that are flexible and can handle interruptions.

 ## Related links